NdriAriel/data354-devOps-challenge/README.md

 ## Results

- 1. ### Creating kubernets cluster from local environment.
+1. ### Creating kubernets cluster from local environment

   In order to deploy a local kubernetes cluster we use minikube which a developer friendly tool to build and deploy  local Kubernetes cluster.
 The command below sets up a local Kubernetes cluster on macOS, Linux, and Windows.